 Gay dating apps warn over coronavirus as online meetings expected to rise

+More than 100 LGBT+ rights groups this week called on U.S. public health officials to address the vulnerability of gay and trans people, warning that their frequently weakened immune systems due to higher rates of HIV and cancer can put them at risk.
+LGBT+ groups are cancelling and delaying a slew of events due to the spread of coronavirus including the 200,000-strong annual Los Angeles Pride parade, which was postponed on Thursday.

-"Social contact helps us stay mentally healthy and fights boredom," its note stated.
-Scruff, which has more than 15 million members worldwide, said it had started to send out coronavirus tips from the World Health Organization (WHO) "in chunks of 100,000 until all users are alerted", which should be completed by Friday.
+Gay dating site Scruff, which has more than 15 million members worldwide, said it had started to send out coronavirus tips from the World Health Organization (WHO) "in chunks of 100,000 until all users are alerted", which should be completed by Friday.
+PROTECTING USERS

-A spokesman for Grindr, the world's best-known gay dating app which has more than 4.5 million daily active users and was sold for $608.5 million earlier this month, declined to comment.
-Her and Fem, both aimed at women, did not respond to requests for comment.
+A spokesman for Grindr, the world's best-known gay dating app, which has just launched Grindr Lite aimed at emerging market countries where gay sex might be difficult or illegal, said the company had sent out a notice to users on Thursday.
+"We... have published (WHO) guidelines in the Grindr app to help users make the best informed decisions when interacting with others," the spokesman said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)